-System Features
+Onyx2 System Features

 The Onyx2 deskside workstation comes with one or two combined CPU and memory boards called "Node boards."
-Each Node board uses one or two $R10000^{\text{TM}}$ 64-bit CPU microprocessors.
-The entry-level Onyx2 deskside system uses one R10000 microprocessor and the system can use up to four when fully configured.
+Each Node board uses one or two R10000TM 64-bit CPU microprocessors.
+The entry-level Onyx2 deskside system uses one R10000 microprocessor.
+The system can use up to four when fully configured.